DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

 |As a **#Device#** user, I want to record my **#MotionData#** into **[MotionRecord]**.|(2) Case: CollectData  |
 |As a **#Device#** user, I want to acquire a trained model from my recorded **#MotionData#**.|*Included in (1) PredUserMotion, no user operation is required*|

-The detailed description of the main use cases.
+The detailed description of the main use cases：

 - (1) Case: PredUserMotion

   **Brief Introduction**

-  Use trained model and data from Embedding, to calculate the status of equipment and GUI shows the result, until user stops
+  Use trained model and real-time monitoring data, to give real-time predictions and GUI shows the result, until user stops

   **Actors**